-The music production industry has always been oversaturated with too many talented producers, singers, and artists.
-Too many people hoping to get famous quickly or simply wanting easy money has led to an oversaturation that makes it difficult for new people to enter the market.
+The music production industry has always been oversaturated with too many talented producers, singers, and artists that are making quality music.
+On the flipside, Too many people hoping to get famous quickly or simply wanting easy money also has led to an oversaturation as well.

-You will be wondering just how new people then enter the industry when it is so difficult to shine among so many others.
-There are several things that you will need to know to enter this industry, what not to do and what time is the best time to enter with the skills you may have.
+You will wonder how new people then enter the industry when it is difficult to shine among so many others.
+You will need to know several things to enter this industry, what not to do, and what time is the best time to enter with the skills you may have.
 Knowing just why the industry is oversaturated and who to work with will save you the trouble of becoming lost in a sea of others.

 How Do You Enter The Music Production Industry?

-Refining your craft with the feedback you receive after each track you publish will help you to continually grow and always become a better artist.
-The trick to becoming successful in any industry is about who you know, and how hard you are willing to work to become successful.
+Refining your craft with the feedback you receive after each track you publish will help you continually grow and become a better artist.
+The trick to becoming successful in any industry is about who you know and how hard you are willing to work to become successful.

 How Do You Make a Living In The Music Industry?

-One of the biggest challenges of working in a market that is oversaturated is finding a way to reliably make money despite the challenge of facing other people.
-When it comes to the industry of music production there are several ways that you can make extra money or just make money to become successful over time.
+One of the biggest challenges of working in an oversaturated market is finding a way to make money despite the challenge of facing other people reliably.
+When it comes to music production, there are several ways that you can make extra money or make money to become successful over time.

 You can make money playing at local locations everywhere around you.
 Many artists start their careers by playing at local pubs, making music to set the mood, or as an opening act for more well-established bands.

-This is an easy way to gain both exposure, experience, and most importantly money to continue funding your growth in the music production industry.
+This is an easy way to gain exposure, experience, and, most importantly, money to continue funding your growth in the music production industry.

 The modern world means that you can create an online following through which you can gain significant exposure.
-Through partnership programs on YouTube, distribution through Spotify or just finding funding through Patreon many artists and DJs have found stable income to continually grow their careers.
+Through partnership programs on YouTube, distribution through Spotify, or just finding funding through Patreon, many artists and DJs have found stable income to grow their careers continually.

 10 Steps How To Produce Music That Will Be Heard